privong/papers-in-markdown/aastex62/demo.md

 We then demonstrate how to include images ([@sec:images]), tables ([@sec:tables]), and citations ([@sec:citations]).
 We the conclude by discussing some practical considerations for this paper writing process ([@sec:notes]).

+Throughout we assume the reader is familar with Markdown and do not discuss mMarkdown's text formatting.
+Instead we discuss the general behavior of the template file and actions which are necessary for generating \aastex-compatible output.

+The Markdown file, `pandoc` invocation, and associated filters used to create the \TeX\ for this document are available at: <https://github.com/privong/papers-in-markdown>.
 We remind the reader that this approach can be extended to the templates of other journals by modifying the YAML header in the markdown file and the \TeX\ template file.

-The Markdown file, `pandoc` invocation, and associated filters used to create the \TeX\ for this document are available at: <https://github.com/privong/papers-in-markdown>.

 # Manuscript Preparation in Markdown {#sec:prep}